-Teachers make use of HfL Assessment records to assist them in knowing each child's strengths and next steps for learning.
-These records are kept in their Class Assessment File (the green file).
+Teachers make use of Class Assessment records to assist them in knowing each child's strengths and next steps for learning.
+These records are kept in their Teams Class Assessments folder.
+Teachers record children who have worked at a greater depth and those who have not yet reached learning objectives on these records.